Epidemic models in measure spaces: persistence, concentration and oscillations: Introduction

-A common feature of the above-mentioned studies on the competitive exclusion principle is that they all focus on {\it finite} systems representing the different species competing for the resource.
-Yet quantitative traits such as the virulence or the transmission rate of a pathogen, the life expectancy of an individual and more generally any observable feature such as height, weight, muscular mass, speed, size of legs, etc. are naturally represented using continuous variables.
-Such a description of a population seems highly relevant and has been used mostly in modelling studies involving some kind of evolution \cite{Mag-00, Mag-02, Bar-Per-07,Bar-Mir-Per-09, Lor-Per-14, Lor-Per-Tai-17, Bou-Cal-Meu-Mir-Per-Rao-12, Rao-11, Gri-19}
+{Quantitative traits} such as the virulence or the transmission rate of a pathogen, the life expectancy of an individual and more generally any observable feature such as height, weight, muscular mass, speed, size of legs, etc. are naturally represented using continuous variables.
+Such a description of a population seems highly relevant and has been used mostly in modelling studies involving some kind of evolution \parencite{Mag-00, Mag-02, Bar-Per-07,Des-Mis-Jab-Rao-08,Bar-Mir-Per-09, Bou-Cal-Meu-Mir-Per-Rao-12, Jab-Rao-11,Rao-11, Lor-Per-14, Lor-Per-Tai-17,Gri-19, Ducrot-Magal-Liu-Griette}.
+In this context, and this has been remarked before \parencite{Des-Mis-Jab-Rao-08, Lorenzi-Pouchol-2020}, concentration on the maximum level set of the fitness function $\mathcal{R}_0(x)$ means that the classical mathematical framework of functions is not sufficient to describe accurately the dynamics of the solutions to \eqref{eq:main}.
+In this article, we will therefore extend our analysis to the case of Radon measures.
+Note that it is also natural to consider measures as initial data in epidemic models with an age of infection structure to model cohorts of patients, see \textcite{Demongeot-Griette-Maday-Magal}.

-A few studies actually focus on pure competition for a continuously structured population.
-Let us mention the work of Desvillettes, Mischler, Jabin and Raoul \cite{Des-Mis-Jab-Rao-08}, and later Jabin and Raoul \cite{Jab-Rao-11} and Raoul \cite{Rao-12}, who studied the logistic equation

-and studied more precisely the asymptotic behavior of the solutions $f=f(t,x)$ when the initial condition is a Radon measure.
-Ca\~nizo, Carrillo and Cuadrado \cite{Can-Car-Cua-13} proved the well-posedness of several evolution equations in the sense of measures.
-Ackleh, Cleveland and Thieme devoted a part of their study \cite{Ack-Cle-Thi-16} to purely competitive dynamics.
-Here the focus are equations of the type

-where $\mu$ is a Radon measure on a space of strategies $Q$ and $\bar\mu(t)=\mu(t)(Q)$.
-They show a persistence property for such a model and give more precise statements on the asymptotic behavior of the total mass; under the assumption that a unique strategy maximizing the carrying capacity, they show the convergence in the sense of measures to a Dirac mass concentrated on this strategy.